 - If you only recorded your camera, or both the screen and camera, the title will be “New Recording" with the date and time.

 - To edit other settings, click on the gear icon next to the title to go to the video’s settings page on Vimeo.

 - To delete the recording, click the trash icon.
 Closing out of the modal will not affect the upload process.

 You can also copy the video’s share link to start sharing your recording instantly.

-When your viewers visit your clip page via the shared link, they’ll be able to watch your video, see your team/company logo, and either leave comments in the comment panel (if you are Basic or Plus), which is located to the right of the player, or open the Review page (if you are Pro or higher).
+When your viewers visit your clip page via the shared link, they’ll be able to watch your video, see your team/company logo, and either leave comments in the comment panel (if you are a Free, Basic, or Plus member) or otherwise open the Review page.

 Uninstalling the Extension